East Coast Main Line

 The line was built during the 1840s by three railway companies, the North British Railway, the North Eastern Railway, and the Great Northern Railway.
-In 1923, the Railway Act of 1921 led to their amalgamation to form the London and North Eastern Railway (LNER) and the line became its primary route.
+In 1923, the Railways Act 1921 led to their amalgamation to form the London and North Eastern Railway (LNER) and the line became its primary route.
 The LNER competed with the London, Midland and Scottish Railway (LMS) for long-distance passenger traffic between London and Scotland.
-The LNER's chief mechanical engineer Nigel Gresley designed iconic Pacific steam locomotives including Flying Scotsman and Mallard, the latter of which achieved a world record speed for a steam locomotive, 126 mph on the Grantham-to-Peterborough section.
+The LNER's chief mechanical engineer Nigel Gresley designed iconic Pacific steam locomotives including Flying Scotsman and Mallard, the latter of which achieved a world record speed for a steam locomotive, 126 mph on the Grantham-to-Peterborough section on 3 July 1938.

 In 1948, the railways were nationalised and operated by British Railways.
 In the early 1960s, steam was replaced by diesel-electric traction, including the Deltics, and sections of the line were upgraded so that trains could run at speeds of up to 100 mph.
 With the demand for higher speed, British Rail introduced InterCity 125 high-speed trains between 1976 and 1981.
 In 1973, a Class 41 (an HST prototype) achieved a top speed of 143 mph in a test run.
 In the 1980s, the line was electrified and InterCity 225 trains introduced.
 These have in turn been largely replaced by Class 800 and Class 801 units.
 The November 2021 Integrated Rail Plan for the North and Midlands stated that the linespeed would be upgraded to 140 mph.

 The line links London, South East England, East Anglia and the East Midlands, with Yorkshire, the North East and Scotland, and is important to their local economies.
 It carries commuter traffic in north London as well as cross-country, commuter and local passenger services, and freight.
-There is currently no electrification north of Edinburgh to Aberdeen or Inverness.
 In 1997, operations were privatised.
 The primary long-distance operator is London North Eastern Railway, but open-access competition on services to Northern England and Scotland is provided by Hull Trains, Grand Central and Lumo.

 Route definition and description

-The ECML is part of Network Rail's Strategic Route G which comprises five separate lines:
+The ECML is part of Network Rail's Strategic Route G, which comprises five separate lines: